 The Red Cross Swim Programs start as early as 4 months and also include adult/teen programs.
 In addition to teaching swim strokes, these lessons incorporate age-appropriate water safety knowledge and rescue skills.

 Flamingo in the Backyard prides itself in being the most convenient swimming lesson service in Kingston.
-We will come to your backyard pool on the days and times that work best for your schedule to teach the Red Cross Swim program.
+They will come to your backyard pool on the days and times that work best for your schedule to teach the Red Cross Swim program.
 Your child will not only enjoy swimming in their backyard, they will also become stronger and safer swimmers!
-All our staff are certified Red Cross Water Safety Instructors as well as lifeguards.
+All the staff are certified Red Cross Water Safety Instructors as well as lifeguards.

 Having a fence is great at keeping kids out of the pool, but pools, of course, are meant to swim in!
 If your children are in the pool, you should be too.
 The Canadian Red Cross drowning statistics have proven that the absence of adult supervision is a factor in most child drownings.